krishnak22/test-drive-NCS/aws-eks-setup/step15/step15.md

 Retrieving the **prismEndpoint and password** of the PE

-**STEP3.1 : ** To get the prismEndpoint execute the following command and use the vip as prsimEndpoint.
+**STEP3.1 :** To get the prismEndpoint execute the following command and use the vip as prsimEndpoint.

-`Kubectl describe ncscluster testdrive-ncs -n ncs-system`{{exec}}
+`kubectl describe ncscluster testdrive-ncs -n ncs-system`{{exec}}

-**STEP3.2 : ** To get the password execute the following command and use the output as password.
+**STEP3.2 :** To get the password execute the following command and use the output as password.

 `kubectl get -n ncs-system secrets/testdrive-ncs-init-creds -ogo-template='{{index .data "cvm-creds" | base64decode}}' | base64 -d`{{exec}}